cabarius/ToyBox/ToyBox/README.txt

     Added search 'n pick categories for Dialog, Cues and Answers Movement speed multiplier now affects when you interact with a map object or npc (ArcaneTrixter) Added option to use legendary hero leveling as non-legends.
-    (ArcaneTrixter) Added a number of things around caster levels and spellbooks, including a +1/-1 caster level for any spellbook.
+    (ArcaneTrixter) Added a number of things around caster levels and spellbooks, including a +1/-1 caster level for any spellbook - Experimental
 Ver 1.3.6
     Fixed party speed multipliers to work with latest update of the game (ArcaneTrixter) Added requested multiplier for Arcanist spell slots.